 FITC-inulin

-FITC-inulin is synthesised by reacting fluoresceinyl isothiocyanate (FITC) with inulin from dahlia tubers.
-The product is a yellow powder which is readily soluble in water.
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs produce FITC-inulin with a molecular weight of 4 kDa.
-FITC-inulin is supplied as a yellow powder.
+FITC-inulin is synthesized by reacting fluoresceinyl isothiocyanate (FITC) with inulin from dahlia tubers.
+The product is a yellow powder that is readily soluble in water.
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
+TdB Labs produces FITC-inulin at a molecular weight of 4.5 kDa.

 Can’t find what you are looking for?
 We can always produce a customised product for you.
 Read more here.